QuantEcon/lecture-python-intro/in-work/markov_chains.md

 This is formally called [periodicity](https://stats.libretexts.org/Bookshelves/Probability_Theory/Probability_Mathematical_Statistics_and_Stochastic_Processes_(Siegrist)/16:_Markov_Processes/16.05:_Periodicity_of_Discrete-Time_Chains#:~:text=A%20state%20in%20a%20discrete,limiting%20behavior%20of%20the%20chain.).

-We will not go into the detail of periodicity.
+We will not go into the details of periodicity.

-The takeaway from this example is that ergodicity can hold in the case of periodic chain
+The takeaway from this example is that ergodicity can hold for periodic chains

 ```{code-cell} ipython3
 P = np.array([[0, 1],